codenamespivey12/gemini-image-editing-nextjs-quickstart/README.md

-# Gemini 2.0 Flash Image Generation and Editing
+# AI Image Generation and Editing with Model Selection

-Nextjs quickstart for to generating and editing images with Google Gemini 2.0 Flash.
-It allows users to generate images from text prompts or edit existing images through natural language instructions, maintaining conversation context for iterative refinements.
-Try out the hosted demo at [Hugging Face Spaces](https://huggingface.co/spaces/philschmid/image-generation-editing).
+Next.js quickstart for generating and editing images with multiple AI models.
+Choose between **Fast** (Google Gemini 2.0 Flash) for quick generation or **HQ** (OpenAI GPT-Image-1) for high-quality results.
+The app allows users to generate images from text prompts or edit existing images through natural language instructions, maintaining conversation context for iterative refinements.

 https://github.com/user-attachments/assets/8ffa5ee3-1b06-46a9-8b5e-761edb0e00c3

+## API Keys Required

-Get your `GEMINI_API_KEY` key [here](https://ai.google.dev/gemini-api/docs/api-key) and start building.
+- Get your `GEMINI_API_KEY` [here](https://ai.google.dev/gemini-api/docs/api-key)
+- Get your `OPENAI_API_KEY` [here](https://platform.openai.com/api-keys)

+Both API keys are required for the app to function properly.

 **How It Works:**

+1. **Model Selection**: Choose between Fast (Gemini 2.0 Flash) or HQ (OpenAI GPT-Image-1) models
-1. **Create Images**: Generate images from text prompts using Gemini 2.0 Flash
+2. **Create Images**: Generate images from text prompts using your selected AI model
-2. **Edit Images**: Upload an image and provide instructions to modify it
+3. **Edit Images**: Upload an image and provide instructions to modify it
-3. **Conversation History**: Maintain context through a conversation with the AI for iterative refinements
+4. **Conversation History**: Maintain context through a conversation with the AI for iterative refinements
-4. **Download Results**: Save your generated or edited images
+5. **Download Results**: Save your generated or edited images

+**Model Comparison:**
+- **Fast (Gemini 2.0 Flash)**: Quick generation, good for rapid prototyping and iterations
+- **HQ (OpenAI GPT-Image-1)**: High-quality results with superior instruction following and detail

 ## Basic request